Rellich type theorem and unique continuation property for discrete Maxwell operators: Introduction

-A first interest of (RT) appears in the spectral analysis of the self-adjoint operator $\hat H^D$.
-The point spectrum $\sigma_p(\hat H^D)$ is known to be $\{0\}$ by the conjugate operator method in \cite{POI.SPE}, however, an alternative proof can be obtained by using the simpler tools of (RT) and (UCP).
-A second interest of (RT) is found in the application to inverse problems similar to those studied in \cite{AND.INV} for the Schr\"odinger operator on lattices.
+Our interest in (RT) and (UCP) appears in the application to inverse problems similar to those studied in \cite{AND.INV} for the Schr\"odinger operator on lattices.
+This aspect will be developed in further publications.